 3. Resume Screening at Scale

-Resume screening is the second most common AI use case in recruiting, adopted by 44% of organizations, according to SHRM's 2025 Talent Trends report.
-The results are hard to argue with.
+Adopted by 44% of organizations, resume screening is the second most common AI use case in recruiting, according to SHRM’s 2025 Talent Trends report.
+Hard to argue with the results.

 Bullhorn’s 2026 GRID report found that 46% of firms say AI cut their screening time in half or better.
 Separately, Bullhorn’s 2025 research showed recruiters using AI screening were 86% more likely to place candidates in under 20 days.

 Why does this matter so much right now?
-Because screening volume has exploded.
-Applications per hire rose 182% between 2021 and 2024, according to Ashby's Talent Trends data.
+Screening volume has exploded.
+Applications per hire rose 182% between 2021 and 2024, according to Ashby’s Talent Trends data.
 A hiring team member reviewing 50 applications per role three years ago might now face 140.
-Manual evaluation at that scale doesn't break gradually.
-It breaks completely.
+Manual evaluation at that scale doesn’t break gradually.
+Breaks completely.
 Qualified candidates get buried.
 Response times stretch.
 Top talent moves on before you reach their resume.

-AI screening handles the volume without the bottleneck.
-It evaluates resumes against role requirements, ranks candidates, and surfaces the strongest matches for human review.
-The recruiter still makes the call.
-They just start from a shorter, better list.
+Volume gets handled without creating a bottleneck.
+Screening tools evaluate resumes against role requirements, rank applicants, and surface the strongest matches for human review.
+Recruiters still make the call.
+Starting from a shorter, better list is the difference.

-For high-volume roles - customer support, sales development, warehouse operations - the screening gains are even more pronounced.
-These positions can attract 500 or more applications per posting.
+For high-volume roles - customer support, sales development, warehouse operations - screening gains are even more pronounced.
+Positions like these can attract 500 or more applications per posting.
 Without AI filtering, a talent acquisition specialist might spend an entire day reading resumes for a single role.
-With AI handling the initial sort, that same person reviews the top 30 applicants in an hour and moves to outreach before the strongest applicants accept competing offers.
-Speed matters here because the best candidates in high-volume hiring are often the first to get pulled off the market.
+With AI handling the initial sort, that same person reviews the top 30 applicants in an hour and moves to outreach before the strongest talent accepts competing offers.
+Speed matters here because top performers in high-volume hiring are often the first to get pulled off the market.

 4. Smarter Job Description Writing

-This might be the most underrated AI productivity gain.
-SHRM's 2025 data shows 66% of organizations using AI in recruiting apply it to writing job descriptions - making it the number one use case, ahead of screening.
+Among all AI productivity gains in recruiting, job description writing might be the most underrated.
+SHRM’s 2025 data shows 66% of organizations apply AI to job descriptions - making it the number one use case, ahead of screening.

-Writing a solid job description takes longer than most people assume.
-You need accurate role requirements, inclusive language, competitive positioning, and compliance awareness.
-Multiply that across 20 open reqs and it's a real time commitment every week.
+Solid job descriptions take longer than most people assume.
+Accurate role requirements, inclusive language, competitive positioning, and compliance awareness all need attention.
+Multiply that across 20 open reqs and it’s a real weekly commitment.

-AI tools draft job descriptions in minutes, drawing on data about what performs well for similar roles.
+Drafting takes minutes when AI tools draw on data about what performs well for similar roles.
 Recruiters review and adjust rather than starting from scratch each time.
-The tools also catch exclusionary language that might narrow your applicant pool without you realizing it.
+Exclusionary language - the kind that narrows your applicant pool without you realizing it - gets flagged automatically.

-The time saved per posting isn't dramatic.
-But across 20 active requisitions with periodic updates and revisions, it adds up to hours recovered every week.
+Time saved per posting isn’t dramatic on its own.
+Across 20 active requisitions with periodic updates and revisions, though, hours stack up fast.

-Here's what that looks like in practice.
+Here’s what that looks like in practice.
 A recruiter needs to post a senior DevOps engineer role.
 Instead of staring at a blank text editor, they describe the position to the AI in plain language.
-The tool generates a structured job description with relevant skills, experience levels, compensation context, and inclusive terminology.
-The recruiter spends five minutes reviewing and tweaking instead of 30 minutes drafting from scratch.
+Out comes a structured job description with relevant skills, experience levels, compensation context, and inclusive terminology.
+Five minutes reviewing and tweaking replaces 30 minutes drafting from scratch.
 When the hiring manager asks for revisions - and they always do - the recruiter feeds the feedback back to the AI and gets an updated version in seconds rather than rewriting paragraphs manually.

-The compound effect of faster job descriptions, tighter screening, and better-matched candidates adds up quickly.
+Faster job descriptions, tighter screening, and better-matched applicants compound quickly.
 Hiring teams using AI across these evaluation stages report filling roles in roughly half the time.
-Pin's AI handles the full pipeline from sourcing through scheduling across 850M+ profiles - see how it works.
+Pin handles the full pipeline from sourcing through scheduling across 850M+ profiles.

 AI-Driven Outreach and Scheduling